Global search

 Why you might need legal advice

-If you have been diagnosed with asthma or your asthma has exacerbated, and you have a history of work exposure to any of the compounds listed above, or you work in a high-risk occupation, it is essential to get legal advice to help you understand your rights and options.
+If you have been diagnosed with asthma or your existing asthma has exacerbated, and you have a history of work exposure to any of the compounds listed above, or you work in a high-risk occupation, it is essential to get legal advice to help you understand your rights and options.

 Learn more about our work in workplace disease compensation